Nero-Hu/speech/recognizer/README.md

-###This reporsitory contains a fenonic model implementation.
+###This repository contains a fenonic model implementation.

 ###How to use
 - Simply type ``make`` to compile.
 A "fe" runnable will be generated.